yvonne-RH/mscepi_rdm/README.md

 ### 📬 **Submit a Pull Request (more advanced)**

 Want to contribute back?
 Submit a pull request to the original repository and share your improvements.

+## Credits

+This course was orginally designed and delivered by
+* Prof. M. Hetzel
+* Dr. M. Kwiatkowski
+The materials available in this repository are based on their original content, and were adapted adapted by Dr H. Langet in 2024-2025, with inputs and feedback from M. Bresser.